rijadhmz/Drum-Machine/README.md

 ### Project URL

-To interact with the deployed project, visit [Project URL](https://codepen.io/rijadhmz/pen/WNYJzJM).
+To interact with the deployed project, visit my [Codepen Project](https://codepen.io/rijadhmz/pen/WNYJzJM).

 This project showcases the integration of React and user interaction, providing a hands-on experience of playing and experimenting with drum sounds.